ilios/user-guide/reports/curriculum_reports.md

 * Web Link - URL to session in courses and sessions

 ## Learner Groups Report

+### File Name

+The names of the file that will end up in the user's "Downloads" folder follows the following naming convention:
+`learner-groups.csv` or `learner-groups(x).csv` where x will increment by one with every new file created and saved in the downloaded file location.

+### Fields

 * ID - refers to the `course_id` value in the database
 * Course